* Ok, maybe not Everything but it’s a start.

 I tried to come up with the questions that I’ve been asked over the years by students/friends/random strangers, or that I’ve seen raged about in media, and to answer them as best as possible in a succinct and easy to understand way.
 I think it’s important that we start from a place of knowledge, and if I can help in any way I feel it’s almost a moral duty to try.
-I am happy to engage in questions and comments but ask that you keep it civil because learning can’t take place if conflict is all that is sought.

 This is going to be long, so grab yourself a cup of coffee and settle in, or spread the reading over a few sessions.

 What is the Treaty?